-Energy Culture: Lessons for a post Fukushima Japan
+1. Nuclear Culture: Lessons for post Fukushima Japan

 Documentary Film: Civil Society and War Reconciliation: Rethinking History to Embrace Memory – Voices from Postwar Japan, Germany, and Italy.
 Directed by Claudia Astarita, Akihiro Ogawa, and Hiroko Aihara with Louis Dai (2019) – click here

 I have a long-term research project on peace and security in the Asia Pacific.
 I have been conducting research and publishing on the on-going politics of Japan’s constitutional revision, and targeting Article 9, the article on war renunciation and pacifism.
-In early 2015, Japanese politics is stepping into a new arena: It is the first time Prime Minister Abe is believed to have mentioned the specific timing for a potential national referendum, an inevitable step toward revising the Japanese constitution.
-It should come after the Upper House election in summer 2016.
+Japanese politics is stepping into a new arena: It is the first time Prime Minister Abe is believed to have mentioned the specific timing for a potential national referendum, an inevitable step toward revising the Japanese constitution.
 To hold a national referendum on revising the constitution, two-thirds of the members in both chambers of the Diet must vote in favor of it.
 For the amendment itself to take place, more than 50 percent of the public must vote for it in another poll.

 Since 2005, from the time that I was a postdoctoral researcher at Harvard, I have been conducting ethnographic fieldwork on a new social movement against the constitutional revision led by the Article 9 Association.
 It is a major peace movement in contemporary Japan, and Nobel laureate and author Kenzaburo Oe leads the association.
 I documented the concept of peace as a dynamic, contested representation of Japanese identity through various distinct narratives.
-The finding was published in Peace & Change: A Journal of Peace Research in July 2011 (also published as a reprint in Critical Readings on Contemporary Japanese Politics, Jeff Kingston, ed.
-Brill, 2012) and this was one of the few works documenting the emerging peace movements in contemporary Japanese society.
+The finding was published in Asian Journal of Social Science in December 2018, and Peace & Change: A Journal of Peace Research in July 2011 (also published as a reprint in Critical Readings on Contemporary Japanese Politics, Jeff Kingston, ed.
+Brill, 2012).
 Further, a research note sketching ordinary people’s lives near the US military base in Okinawa was published in Global Change, Peace &Security (October 2010).
 While publishing for both academic and popular audiences, my goal is to produce a book manuscript that approaches the Japanese constitutional revision from an anthropological perspective.
 It is hoped that this book will bring a new account in a direct manner to the recent ‘activist-turn’ in social movement research, since my account provides a more robust analysis of real-life situations, based on interviews with activists, and my own personal experiences.